gabriele-annese/-computer-science-Notes/CyberSecurity/CTF/HackTheBox/AD/Support.md

 ![[Pasted image 20250622103439.png]]

-XOR have is bidirectional means the same method to chiper the string will be use to decrypt.
-We can use the same c# fuctions founded in PE file but on my kali machine i prefer to use python.
-This is my python script to decrypt the pasdword
+XOR have is bidirectional means the same method to cipher the string will be use to decrypt.
+We can use the same `getPassword` c# functions founded in PE file but on my kali machine i prefer to use python.

+This is my python script to decrypt the password
 ```python
 import base64